ikramkharou/news-_-inscription-_automation/README.md

 - Browser runs in visible mode by default (use `--headless true` for headless)
 - Each scraper implements site-specific subscription logic with human-like delays
 - Logging is configured for debugging and monitoring
-- All output uses logger instead of print statements
+- All output uses logger instead of console statements